 On December 2, 2016, six music fans who use wheelchairs filed a class action complaint against the City and County of Denver claiming disability discrimination for failure to make reasonable accommodations to allow people who use wheelchairs to access and enjoy Red Rocks Amphitheatre.
 CREEC and co-counsel Colorado Cross-Disability Coalition (CCDC) and Disability Law Colorado (DLC) represent the plaintiffs.

 The only accessible seats at Red Rocks are in the front row or at the very top and back of the theater (Row 70).
-In fact, of the 9,525 seats at Red Rocks, only 78 seats are accessible to wheelchair users — 40 seats short of what is required by the regulations implementing the Americans with Disabilities Act (ADA).
-According to the suit, despite the limited numbers of accessible seats available, Red Rocks and its contractors routinely engage in practices that further decrease the number of seats available for wheelchair users.
-For example, Red Rocks does little to ensure that tickets for accessible seats are sold or given to people who actually need accessible seating.
-What’s more, when people who do not need accessible seating end up in the front row and those using wheelchairs ask to be seated in the accessible section, Red Rocks refuses to require that a switch occur even though they could, by law, require it.
+Despite the limited numbers of accessible seats available, Red Rocks and its contractors routinely engaged in practices that further decrease the number of seats available for wheelchair users.
+For example, Red Rocks did little to ensure that tickets for accessible seats were sold or given to people who actually needed accessible seating.